kvaster/iptv-proxy/README.md

 it will be marked as 'failed' for some time and will be not used for any subsequent requests.
 This feature should be enabled for last iptvproxy in chain (the one which connects to your iptv service) and should be disabled in other situation
-* `retry_timeout_sec` - some providers may return 404 http error on m3u8 request.
+* `info_timeout_sec` - some providers may return 404 http error on m3u8 request.
 This setting
 will trigger automatic request retry.
 We'll be trying to make additional requests for this period.
-Default value is 3 seconds
+Default value is 3 seconds.
+6 seconds is recommended for cascade proxy.
-* `retry_delay_ms` - delay in milliseconds between retries.
+* `info_retry_delay_ms` - delay in milliseconds between retries.
 Default value is 500ms
 * `allow_anonymous` - allow to connect any device without specific user name.
 It is not good idea to use such setup.
 You really should add name for each device you're using.